 What Is Confluence?

-What makes Confluence distinct is its opinionated structure.
-Pages live in spaces, spaces have clear permissions, and everything connects to Jira issues, Trello boards, or other Atlassian products.
-This rigidity is either your biggest asset (for compliance-driven industries) or your biggest frustration (for teams that prize flexibility).
+Confluence is Atlassian’s team workspace built around “spaces” - dedicated areas for projects, teams, or topics, with collaborative editing, page templates, and deep Atlassian integration.
+Its opinionated structure is the defining trait: pages live in spaces, spaces carry clear permissions, and everything connects to Jira or other Atlassian products - rigidity that is either your biggest asset (compliance-driven industries) or your biggest frustration (teams that prize flexibility).

-Atlassian Intelligence, the platform’s AI layer, launched in 2023 and became available in Premium plans in 2024.
-It generates summaries, answers questions about your knowledge base, and creates content from prompts.
-In my testing, it’s solid for summarizing long documentation but less impressive than standalone AI writing tools for creating new content from scratch.
+Atlassian Intelligence, the platform’s AI layer, launched in 2023 and reached Premium plans in 2024 per Atlassian’s release notes.
+It generates summaries, answers knowledge-base questions, and creates content from prompts; the official Confluence Cloud documentation details how it is wired into pages, whiteboards, and automation rules.
+In practice it is solid for summarizing documentation but weaker than standalone AI writing tools for creating new content.

-The Standard plan at $6/user/month gets you 250GB storage, Jira integration, and 1,000 automation actions per user monthly.
-The Premium plan at $11.75/user/month unlocks unlimited storage, Atlassian Intelligence, and 99.9% uptime SLA — critical for teams that rely on documentation for operations.
+The Standard plan at around $6 per user per month includes 250GB storage, Jira integration, and 1,000 automation actions per user monthly.
+The Premium plan at around $11.75 per user per month unlocks unlimited storage, Atlassian Intelligence, and a 99.9% uptime SLA.

 What Is Notion?

-Notion AI, bundled into the Business plan ($15/user/month annual), offers multi-model access to GPT-5, Claude Opus 4.1, and o3.
-In August 2025, Notion discontinued the standalone AI add-on for new Free and Plus users, making AI exclusively a premium feature.
-The autonomous agents feature lets you build workflows that execute tasks without constant prompting — think “update project status when deadline is today” rather than “write me a project update.”
+Notion AI, bundled into the Business plan (around $15 per user per month annual) per Notion’s official AI FAQ, offers multi-model access to GPT-5, Claude Opus 4.1, and o3, and developers can wire AI calls into custom workflows via the Notion API documentation.
+In August 2026, Notion discontinued the standalone AI add-on for new Free and Plus users, making AI a premium-only feature.
+Autonomous agents execute workflows without constant prompting - “update project status when deadline is today” rather than a manual update.

-The Plus plan at $10/user/month is the entry point for teams, offering unlimited blocks (the core unit of Notion content), 30-day version history, and up to 100 guests.
-The Business plan at $15/user/month adds unlimited Notion AI, advanced analytics, and SAML SSO.
+The Plus plan at around $10 per user per month is the team entry point, offering unlimited blocks, 30-day version history, and up to 100 guests.
+The Business plan at around $15 per user per month adds unlimited Notion AI, advanced analytics, and SAML SSO.

 Templates and Page Organization

-Notion templates are starting points, not blueprints.
-A project template might include a database, task list, and timeline, but you can completely reshape it.
-I’ve watched teams take a “Product Roadmap” template and morph it into a customer research tracker by adding fields, changing views, and linking to other databases.
+Notion templates are starting points, not blueprints - a project template might include a database, task list, and timeline, but teams reshape a “Product Roadmap” template into a customer research tracker by adding fields, changing views, and linking databases.

-The tradeoff: Confluence maintains consistency with less effort; Notion requires more initial setup but adapts to edge cases better.
+The tradeoff: Confluence maintains consistency with less effort; Notion requires more setup but adapts to edge cases better.
+Teams weighing other options can reference our best knowledge management tools roundup or our knowledge sharing best practices guide.

 Winner for standardization: Confluence Winner for customization: Notion

-The pricing catch: Both require premium tiers.
-If you’re on Confluence Standard or Notion Plus, you don’t get AI.
-This makes Confluence Premium ($11.75) a better AI value than Notion Business ($15), assuming you don’t need Notion’s database features.
+The pricing catch: Both require premium tiers - Confluence Standard and Notion Plus include no AI.
+This makes Confluence Premium ($11.75) a better AI value than Notion Business ($15), assuming you do not need Notion’s database features.

 Winner for AI content consumption: Confluence (better summaries, search) Winner for AI content creation: Notion (more flexible, better inline tools)